 If we are after natural looking tones there aren’t that many of them, so picking a scene type is generally easy.
 In-camera or in-raw-converter, find a menu named Style or Profile or Picture Control or similar – and choose Landscape for a landscape shot, Portrait for a portrait, Standard for a generic scene.
 Ignoring artistic license, those are the main natural alternatives.
 For instance this is the relative drop down menu in Adobe’s Camera Raw converter:

-Stay away from ‘Vivid’ or any other unnatural sounding enhancements.
-Incidentally, in this article I am suggesting just changing the color transform, while consumer rendering engines like the one above usually take the opportunity to also customize tone curves, saturation, sharpening and the kitchen sink to make the resulting image look as pleasing as possible in the selected expected conditions, kissing goodbye any hope for natural colors.
+Incidentally, in this article I am suggesting just changing the color transform, while consumer rendering engines like the one above usually take the opportunity to also customize tone curves, saturation, sharpening and the kitchen sink to make the resulting image captured in the selected conditions look as pleasing as possible to as large a number of viewers as possible, kissing goodbye any hope for natural colors.
+If that’s what your raw converter does, generic neutral scene types with names like ‘Neutral’ or ‘Flat’ should provide a level starting point for conversion.

 Specify the Light Source Type